 John Corea, a public policy research manager for the biopharmaceutical industry, bought a house in the Bloomingdale neighborhood of Washington DC in 2002.
 He quickly became intrigued by—and then obsessed with—a plot of land behind his house that was collectively owned by the community.
-And this is how it all got started.

 The [Nature Sacred] ideas of “journey”, “arrival” and “connecting with nature” — what a perfect description of the experience someone would have if they were walking through the neighborhood, for some reason walked through the alley, and stumbled upon this improbable little park.